PramodToleti/Covid-19-API/README.md

 Given two files `app.js` and a database file `covid19India.db` consisting of two tables `state` and `district`.

-Write APIs to perform CRUD operations on the tables `state`, `district` containing the following columns,
+Written APIs to perform CRUD operations on the tables `state`, `district` containing the following columns,

 **State Table**